At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching and your commitment to inspiring students.
-Mention specific examples of how you've successfully engaged students in Business Studies or similar subjects.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for teaching Business Studies.
+Mention your commitment to high standards in education and how you plan to inspire students.
+Be sure to address why you want to work specifically in Lincoln.

 How to prepare for a job interview at Teaching Personnel